-Now if you are tight on money, consider using something like an old yogurt pot and drill a few holes in with a pencil at this stage,m don’t worry if you think your pot is too big, you will repot your plant in around a year or so either way.
+If you are tight on money, consider using an old yogurt pot and drilling a few holes in with a pencil at this stage.
+Don’t worry if your pot is too big; you will repot your plant in around a year or so.

-Place the acorn in the pot, ensuring that the new root is pointing downwards – this will aid in the growth of the tree.
+Place the acorn in the pot, ensuring that the new root points downwards – this will aid in the tree’s growth.

-Then top up with the remainder of the potting soil, when your acorn has been potted, the topsoil should be around 1cm above the acorn.
+Then top up with the remainder of the potting soil.
+When potting your acorn, the topsoil should be around 1cm above the acorn.

 Maintain and care for your tree in the first year

-So once your acorn has been potted you need to ensure you give your seedling regular care in its first year.
+So once your acorn has been potted, you must ensure you give your seedling regular care in its first year.

-We will cover watering, sunlight, and fertilizing requirements later in the post but to summerise:
+We will cover watering, sunlight, and fertilizing requirements later in the post, but to summarize:

-Watering – Your oak bonsai should be watered once per day as a minimum.
+Watering – Your oak bonsai should be watered at least once per day.
 Ensure you touch the topsoil before watering.
-If dry water, if it is still damp to the touch, avoid watering as this can cause overwatering.
+If the soil is still damp, avoid watering, which can cause overwatering.

 Fertilizing – Avoid fertilizing your bonsai in its first year.
-Fertilizing can be undertaken in its second year, once per month in the spring and summer.
+Fertilizing can be undertaken in its second year, once monthly in the spring and summer.

-Sunlight – Oak Bonsai require 4-6 hours of direct sunlight per day.
-Use grow lights if kept indoors or place them outside in a bright spot in your garden.
+Sunlight – Oak Bonsai requires 4-6 hours of direct sunlight daily.
+Use grow lights if kept indoors, or place them outside in a bright spot in your garden.

 Problems in the first year of keeping oak bonsai

-One of the major challenges you might have is that you will have planted your acorn in the fall when they are picked and yet no growth will occur if you keep it outdoors due to winter.
+One of the major challenges you might have is that you will have planted your acorns in the fall when they are picked, and yet no growth will occur if you keep it outdoors due to winter.

-As such keeping your bonsai tree indoors from the fall to the early spring and then moving them outdoors I found to be the best bet for Oak bonsai.
+As such, I found that keeping your bonsai tree indoors from the fall to the early spring and then moving it outdoors is the best bet for Oak bonsai.

-To do this, move your bonsai tree indoors in a room where it can get plenty of light such as on a window sill.
-Oak trees typically need around four hours of direct unfiltered sunlight per day.
+To do this, move your bonsai tree indoors in a room where it can get plenty of light, such as on a window sill.
+Oak trees typically need around four hours of direct, unfiltered sunlight daily.

-If your winters are particularly cold and harsh then invest in an LED grow light – you will want to ensure that this grows light covers the full spectrum of both red and blue light.
+If your winters are particularly cold and harsh, invest in an LED grow light – you will want to ensure that this grow light covers the full spectrum of red and blue light.

-Using grow lights in the harsh winters will prevent you from winterizing your bonsai in a very delicate stage and will mimic the spring months giving your bonsai continuous growth in the winter.
+Using grow lights in the harsh winters will prevent you from winterizing your bonsai in a very delicate stage and mimic the spring months, giving your bonsai continuous growth in the winter.

-The best place to keep an oak tree bonsai then would bein a bright spot in your garden where your tree can get 4-8 hours of sunlight per day.
+The best place to keep an oak tree bonsai would be in a bright spot in your garden where your tree can get 4-8 hours of sunlight daily.

 Start by easing your bonsai in the shade for a few days per week and then gradually move into sunlight by the end of the week.